FC Viitorul Constanța: Domestic trophies and European participations (2012–2021)

+Merger with Farul (2021)

 On 21 June 2021, Gheorghe Hagi, owner and founder of Viitorul, Gheorghe Popescu, chairman of Viitorul, and Ciprian Marica, owner of Farul Constanța, announced in a press conference that their two clubs from Constanța County have merged.
 Farul took Viitorul's place in the Liga I, while Viitorul virtually disappeared in the process of the merger.
 With the Farul Stadium in an advanced state of degradation, the new entity moved to the Viitorul Stadium in Ovidiu.

 Youth program

 Viitorul Constanța was known for developing young players in Romania and having some of the best facilities in the country.
-The Academy was inherited by Farul Constanța following the 2021 merger.
+The academy was inherited by Farul Constanța following the 2021 merger.

 Grounds

-Viitorul returned to the newly-expanded Stadionul Viitorul in Ovidiu in the summer of 2015, on which it played until the club's disappearance in 2021.
+Viitorul returned to the newly expanded Stadionul Viitorul in Ovidiu in the summer of 2015, on which it played until the club's disappearance in 2021.